-Anna Olson's Scottish pan shortbread is lightly browned, flavourful and a real treat.
-Try it today!
+Anna Olson’s Scottish pan shortbread is lightly browned, flavourful and a buttery treat that’s perfect for tea time during those cold winter months.

-1. Preheat the oven to 300 F. Grease a 9-inch removable-bottom fluted tin and place this on a baking tray.
+Preheat the oven to 300°F. Grease a 9-inch removable-bottom fluted tin and place this on a baking tray.